Paytn Monticelli: International career

 Monticelli has represented Great Britain in international competition.

 At the 2025 European Championships, Monticelli did not give up a single earned run (0.00 ERA).
 Over the course of 16 1/3 innings, she recorded 33 strikeouts and limited opposing batters to a .073 average, leading all pitchers in the tournament.
 Great Britain ultimately secured the bronze medal.

 Personal life

-Monticelli is a journalism and communications major.
+Monticelli was born on a Royal Air Force base in England, and one of her great-grandmothers is from Wales.